 The first influenza cases in Washington state appeared in fall 1918, resulting in the city of Seattle locking down to contain the virus.
 In a Seattle Star article dated October 5, 1918, state Commissioner of Health T.D.
 Tuttle begged residents to use caution.
 After listing familiar recommendations like avoiding public gatherings and staying home if symptoms developed, the commissioner wrote, “We are asking you as a patriotic service to actually go into quarantine and stay there until all danger of spreading the disease is passed.”
 Tuttle’s words were similar to pleas I’d heard from Dr. Anthony Fauci, begging people to practice social distancing.
 It was not in medical advice that the familiarity ended.
 Parallels between 1918 and 2020 began to seep out of everything, especially when I found survivors’ stories from around the country.

 In 1998, American Experience aired interviews with those who lived through the 1918 pandemic.
 Their stories were heartbreaking.
-Survivor Anna Milani recalled, “In the street, there were crepes [ribbons] at the door.
+Survivor Anna Milani recalled in The Great Influenza: The Story of the Deadliest Pandemic in History by John M. Barry, “In the street, there were crepes [ribbons] at the door.
 If it was a young person they put a white crepe at the door; if it was a middle-aged they put a black and if it was an elderly one, much older, they put a grey crepe at the door, signifying who died.”
 Like those in 1918, death announcements have become part of our daily experience.

 For COVID-19, we do not use traditional crepes.
 We use Facebook, Instagram, and Twitter to inform the world of our loss.
 Every day, it seems there is a new post announcing the death of a loved one, with people from around the world reaching out to offer comfort from places of isolation.
 Meanwhile, we all hope that it will never be our turn to post a digital crepe.